Power Supply

 Red Bud Plant

 The Red Bud Plant is located in Luther, Oklahoma and is a high efficiency natural gas fueled power plant.
-OMPA closed on the purchase of the Red Bud Plant on September 29.
-OMPA will own 13 % or 158 megawatts of power.
+OMPA closed on the purchase of the Red Bud Plant.
+OMPA will owns approximately 13 percent or, 158 megawatts, of the plant’s power.

 Pirkey Power Plant